Kuttichathan Theyyam: Son of Namboothiri

 Another story says Kuttichathan is the child born to Namboothiri and a backward Pulaya woman who used to sweep the house.
 Fearing embarrassment, the pregnant woman locked herself in a stone room and after birth the boy was secretly raised in the room.
 There are also stories that when he was growing up, he stole rice and paddy from the house and given to the poor lower caste people.

 Another story says Kuttichathan is the child born to Namboothiri and a backward Pana woman.
 Only because he was born the son of an illegitimate woman, the son did not inherit the father's dominion.
 The child who grew up neglected became very naughty.
 Once, when he was thirsty for water, people insulted him by not giving water.
 The angry Kuttichathan slaughtered the bull and drank the blood to quench his thirst, and left the place and reached Lokanarkavu via Vadakara Kuttoth.

 Appearance

 Wearing a long rectangular waist, Kuttichathan Theyyam's headgear consists two pieces of wood on either side of the cheeks.
 Theyyam performer cover their eyes with a metallic cap with a central small hole to look at.
 The costume also contains a peacock-like extensions on their backs.
 Overall color is red.

 Relation between Kuttichathan and Buddhism

-Chathan is a Malayalam translation of the Pali / Sinhala word for Buddha.
+Chathan is a Malayalam translation of the Pali word for Buddha.
 The word 'Kuttichathan' literally means 'Child Chathan'.
-It is believed that the Hindus who conquered the early Buddhist temples may have incorporated many of the Buddhist customs that existed there.
+It is believed that the Hindus who took over the early Buddhist temples may have incorporated many of the Buddhist customs that existed there.